westenfalke/dryssg/README.md

 ### Gallery

-> 2022-07 Images: Yes the are images and there is already another `makefile` to create and maintain images and `metadata.yaml` in a gallery.
+> 2022-07 Images: Yes there are images and there is already another `makefile` to create and maintain images and `metadata.yaml` in a gallery.